-Plan 1 illustrates the location of development actions over the Year 3 reporting period.
+Plan 1 illustrates the advancement of development to the end of the Year 4 reporting period.
 Plan 2 shows the extent of clearing of koala critical habitat since the commencement of the action in 2018.
-Vegetation clearing did not occur within the Year 3 reporting period.

-The following photos evidence development actions over the Year 3 reporting period.
+The following photos illustrate the development actions over the Year 4 reporting period.

-1. Year 3 Development Actions
+1. Development Actions